B&E Goulandris Foundation

 The construction of the new museum of the Basil and Elise Goulandris Foundation began in August 2012 and was completed in October 2018.

 A tour on the museum

-The building was a total surface area of 7,250 sq.m. and consists of 11 floors, five of which are below ground.
-The exhibition areas cover a total of five floors; four above ground with a surface area of 1,124 sq.m., where the permanent collection will be housed, and one below ground, with a surface area of 530 sq.m., which will host temporary exhibitions of Greek and foreign artists, within the framework of the Foundation’s established exhibition policy which has pervaded its activities on Andros over the last forty years.
+The building is a total surface area of 7,250 sq.m. and consists of 11 floors, five of which are below ground.
+The exhibition areas cover a total of five floors; four above ground with a surface area of 1,124 sq.m. where the permanent collection is housed and one below ground with a surface area of 530 sq.m. which will host temporary exhibitions of Greek and foreign artists within the framework of the Foundation’s established exhibition policy which has pervaded its activities on Andros over the last forty years.

-The building will also house a museum shop, where visitors will be able to purchase publications by the Foundation and other publishing houses as well as gifts, while the museum’s café-restaurant will be located on the mezzanine floor.
+The building also houses a museum shop where visitors are able to purchase publications by the Foundation and other publishing houses as well as gifts.
+The museum’s café-restaurant is located on the mezzanine floor.

-The floors below ground will host a library with around 4,500 books, children’s’ workshop, which will host educational programmes and art classes for children, as well as a state-of-the-art, 190-seat amphitheatre, which will host events including lectures, conferences, screenings, performances, concerts and other artistic and scientific activities.
+The floors below ground host a library with around 6,000 books, children’s workshop which hosts educational programmes and art classes for children, as well as a state-of-the-art 187-seat amphitheatre which hosts events including lectures, conferences, screenings, performances, concerts and other artistic and scientific activities.

 - Architectural Design: Ι. & Α. Vikelas and Partners

 - Architectural Design of amphitheatre and shop: Nikolaos Moustroufis